5 Breathtaking Natural Wonders to See in Vietnam

 One of the best ways to see Halong Bay is by going on a cruise to see more of the islands.
 There are many kinds of tours offered around Halong Bay, from small boats to bigger cruise boats.
 If you’re the active type, then you should go on a kayak tour!
-And if time permits, try to spend at least two days to see the different islands and outer parts of the bay.
+And if time permits, try to spend at least two days to see the bay’s different islands and outer parts.

 #2 Rice Terraces in Sapa

-When you visit the rice terraces, you will also get to see rich culture among the ethnic groups.
+When you visit the rice terraces, you will also see rich culture among the ethnic groups.
 You’ll see a different way of life among its locals.
-Sapa is also a popular hiking destination, with many trekkers visiting year round.
+Sapa is also a popular hiking destination, with many trekkers visiting year-round.
 You’ll understand why as soon as you see the lavish greenery and spectacular views around the town.

 #3 Sand Dunes of Mui Ne